 In this post, you will find out more about this nifty little tool and the weight limits you should stay within in order not to have all your precious decor dropping off!

 Note: This post may contain affiliate links.
 Learn more on the disclosure page.

 - Why is the weight limit of Command Strips important?

-- How much weight do Command Strips hold?
+- So how much weight do Command Strips hold?
+In pounds and kg

 - What should I avoid hanging with Command Strips?

 - Tips on the best way to use Command Strips

 - In conclusion: How much weight can Command Strips hold?

 Command Strips are a product made by the company 3M, which makes many different types of products spanning from abrasives, adhesives, and many common household consumer electronics components.